onlinefinder/onlinefinder/searx/infopage/en/about.md

   for Chrome and Safari.
 - [Chromium]-based browsers only add websites that the user navigates to without a path.

-When adding a search engine, there must be no duplicates with the same name.
-If you encounter a problem where you cannot add the search engine, you can either:

-- remove the duplicate (default name: OnlineFinder) or
-- contact the owner to give the instance a different name than the default.

 ## How does it work?